 Once users have opted in to engage with us on a regular basis, we do so through email newsletters.
 We send four newsletters per week that feature no promotional messages, except for one footer link to high-value content, such as webinars and whitepapers.
 The lack of self-promotion and focus on delivering valuable information allows us to build trust with our users and incentivize them to continually engage with us.

 Eventually, we do try to convert them through upsells to that high-value content.

 These conversions are crucial.

 When people sign up for our newsletter, they only provide their email address.
 To access our high-value content, they must provide their company name and title.
-This allows us to score them as leads and track them as tie the eventual deals closed and revenue generated directly to content marketing.
+This allows us to score them as leads and track them as eventual deals closed and revenue generated – and tie them directly to content marketing.